stuerp/foo_vis_spectrum_analyzer/docs/README.md

 - None: Hides the axis (reserve no screen area for it).
 - Decibel: Uses decibel values to render the scale.
 - Linear/n-th root: Uses logarithmic values to render the scale.

-`Left`

-Displays an axis on the left of the graph.

-`Right`

-Displays an axis on the bottom of the graph.

 `Amplitude range`